bprashanth/fomomon/docs/design.md

 ## Data Structures and storages

-There are 3 main json files:
+There are 4 main json files:
 1. sites.json
-2. db.json
+2. sessions.json
 3. users.json
+4. db.json

+The first three are stored locally.
+The last one, `db.json` is created via a batch script directly in the backend.

 sites.json is where we add new sites.
 ```